vikramnitin9/tackle-data-gravity-insights/README.md

 #### RQ2 - Run-time Performance

 RQ2 measures how the partitioned Daytrader application performs under real-world load testing.
 We have deployed the partitioned Daytrader application and tested it using Apache JMeter.
+We have provided the results of running JMeter in the folders `RQ2/Aggregate-CARGO` and `RQ2/Aggregate-Mono2Micro`, corresponding to the application partitioned using CARGO (Mono2Micro++) and Mono2Micro respectively.
 If you would like to perform the simulations and load-testing yourself, please look at the [full eval](#full-eval) instructions.
-We have provided the results of running JMeter in the folders `RQ2/Aggregate-CARGO` and `RQ2/Aggregate-Mono2Micro`, corresponding to the application partitioned using CARGO (Mono2Micro++) and Mono2Micro respectively.

- To process these csv files and generate Figure 6, first install matplotlib :
+ To generate Figure 6, first install matplotlib :
 ```
 pip install matplotlib
 ```